Real people compensated for their time.

 There are options beyond surgery to treat Dupuytren’s contracture that can be less invasive with different recovery times.

-However, not all Hand Specialists are specifically certified to provide all nonsurgical treatment options for Dupuytren's contracture.
+However, not all Hand Specialists provide all nonsurgical treatment options for Dupuytren's contracture.
 That’s why it’s crucial to speak with a Hand Specialist who understands your needs.
 Together, you can work toward a treatment that’s right for you.

 The physical effect of Dupuytren’s contracture